msolo/jsonc/README.md

 /*
 You can see that comments are safely valid in any sane place.

-You can put a lenghty preamble or embed a poem if necessary.
+You can put a lengthy preamble or embed a poem if necessary.
 */

 {